optofab/optofab.github.io/meeting_minutes.md

 **DISCUSSIONS**

 - Ruoqian had high fever.
 Phillip was in the hospital.
-Hengrui, Ruiqiao, Guoyu was preparing for audit 2 last week.
+Hengrui, Ruiqiao, Guoyu were preparing for audit 2 last week.
 Only Yaoyi and I were doing the usual workload last week to develop the products.
 Not lots progress has been done.
 - Material dropdown boxes specified [here](https://docs.google.com/document/d/1E55TGr5dOff8SCUpF3eKQ2Bi9mLJuGd8ZH3vnBS82Gs/edit?usp=sharing).
 - The OS for local order management system will be Windows 10.
 - Next steps are at the end of the document [here](https://docs.google.com/document/d/1E55TGr5dOff8SCUpF3eKQ2Bi9mLJuGd8ZH3vnBS82Gs/edit?usp=sharing) marked in yellow.